Legatia/LenKinVerse/Vision_v1.md

 🧪 Core Concept

-You’re designing an indie Web3 game that blends chemistry, material alchemy, and blockchain economies.
+It is an indie Web3 game that blends chemistry education, alchemy sorcery, and blockchain economies.
-Each blockchain represents a separate world, and the player explores these worlds to collect raw materials, process them in a laboratory, and forge new substances — some of which become tokens or NFTs.
+Each blockchain represents a separate planet, and the player explores their planet to collect raw materials, process them with physical/chemical/nuclear reaction, and forge new substances — some of which become tokens or NFTs.

 The guiding idea:

-A cross-chain multiverse where each chain’s ecosystem has unique material properties and gameplay mechanics.
+A cross-chain multiverse where each chain’s ecosystem has unique environmental properties and gameplay mechanics.

 ⸻